Connect with us

 Perks of scholarships include paying your tuition fees partly or entirely, a monthly allowance, and money to go for exchanges.
 The monetary value of a scholarship can add up to over $100,000.
 The attractiveness of scholarships makes securing a scholarship highly competitive.

 Post-Secondary Education Account: If you have funds still in your Post-Secondary Education Account (PSEA), you can use them to offset the cost of undergraduate programmes at university.
-For guys who have served National Service, the National Service Housing, Medical and Education (NS HOME) Awards supplements your PSEA by $3,000 for non-commanders and $3,500 for commanders.
+For guys who have served National Service, the National Service Housing, Medical and Education (NS HOME) Awards supplements your PSEA by $3,000 for non-commanders and $3,500 for commanders upon clearing each of the 3-tier milestones.

 CPF Education Loan Scheme: If your parents or relatives have sufficient funds in their CPF Ordinary Account, you can tap on their CPF monies CPF Education Loan Scheme (CPFES) to pay for your school fees.
 Once you start work, you’ll then repay the amount drawn, plus accrued interest.